clcoffey/innershift.github.io/content/english/blog/25-11-25-Midlife-Crisis.md

 ### The Misunderstood Moment

 For decades, we've been told that the midlife upheaval is a breakdown.
-But the confusion, anxiety, and restlessness you feel are **not punishment** — they are preparation.
+But the confusion, anxiety, and restlessness you feel are **not punishment**, they are preparation.

 Carl Jung described this phase as the ego grappling with the soul's awakening.
 What feels like collapse is often the clearing your life needs so something more authentic can emerge.